-CHCF’s work touches on a range of health care topics from the ACA to the workforce.
+CHCF’s work touches on a range of health care topics from behavioral health to telehealth.
 We publish reports and policy papers, host briefings and webinars, and share data and analyses.
 Explore our body of work by topic.

-The burden of untreated behavioral health conditions – encompassing mental health and substance use disorders – is both a major public health problem and a delivery system challenge.
-CHCF works to improve systems of behavioral health care and to focus on integrating mental health, substance use, and physical health services to achieve the best outcomes for low-income Californians.
+The burden of untreated behavioral health conditions — encompassing mental health and substance use disorders — is both a major public health problem and a delivery system challenge.
+CHCF works to improve systems of behavioral health care and to focus on integrating mental health, substance use, and physical health services to achieve the best outcomes for Californians with low incomes.

 Health Care Costs

 Rising health care costs remain a major challenge in California and across the nation.
-CHCF's work sheds light on trends in state and national health care spending as well as on the affordability of health care for consumers to spur dialogue and action around policy solutions.
+CHCF's work sheds light on trends in state and national health care spending, as well as on the affordability of health care for consumers, to spur dialogue and action toward policy solutions.

 Serious Illness & End-of-Life Care